-A handshake between ITER Director-General Osamu Motojima and F4E Director Frank Briscoe seals the ''go ahead'' for the Neutral Beam Test Facility to be built in Padua, Italy.
+A handshake between ITER Director-General Osamu Motojima and European Director Frank Briscoe seals the ''go ahead'' for the neutral beam test facility to be built in Padua, Italy.

-Last week, ITER Director-General Osamu Motojima and the Head of the European Domestic Agency "Fusion for Energy", Frank Briscoe, signed the Procurement Arrangement for the European share of the Neutral Beam Test Facility
+Last week, ITER Director-General Osamu Motojima and the Head of the European Domestic Agency "Fusion for Energy," Frank Briscoe, signed the Procurement Arrangement for the European share of the PRIMA neutral beam test facility

 being built in Padua, Italy.
 The signature, worth EUR 42 million, symbolizes the launch of another large international enterprise.